hardy716/hardy716/README.md

 - 👋 Hi, I’m @hardy716
 - 👀 I’m interested in flutter(dart), python, swift.
 - 🌱 I’m currently developing an application named Seecine related to movie integration search(will be released this summer).
 - 🌱 I’m currently making and decorating github.io page.
+I'm still in the process of organizing the page.
      (https://hardy716.github.io)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...